Please see below for UCLan’s student privacy notices.

 The University offers a variety of support to students via its Student Services team.
 Student Services uses your information to provide wellbeing support, including counselling and mental health support.
 It also provides a disability support service.
 If you declare a disability during the enrolment process or at any other time, unless you are solely studying at one of our partner institutions, the information will be passed to the Inclusive Support Team who will contact you to discuss your support needs and any reasonable adjustments which may need to be put in place.
 The team will discuss with you how we might need to share your information to put reasonable adjustments in place and you will be given the option to say that you want information about your disability to remain confidential.

 We will use your information to communicate effectively with you via email, post, telephone, text (SMS), social media or other methods, as appropriate.
 We will send you messages about a variety of things such as the administration of your course, timetable changes and events and activities happening at the University.
-We will also keep you informed of important updates using newsletters, circulars or other methods.
+If you are studying at a partner institution, we will also send you updates about our partnership and the status of your programme.
+We will keep you informed of important updates using newsletters, circulars or other methods.
 We may also send you messages about University services and facilities.
 If you are an Initial Teacher Education student, we will contact you about continuing professional development as a newly-qualified teacher.
 You can opt out of receiving communications which are considered to be marketing by contacting the Academic Registry: AskAcademicRegistry@uclan.ac.uk.
 Only some of the communications we send are marketing.

-When you graduate, you automatically become an alumnus and will be provided with information about the University’s alumni service.
-We will use information about you to offer you an alumni service, which includes keeping you informed of University news, publications and events, career opportunities, academic and professional development opportunities and much more.
+When you complete and pass your course, you automatically become a member of the University of Central Lancashire Alumni Network and will be provided with information about its services.
+We will use information about you from your student record to populate our alumni system and offer you an alumni service, which includes keeping you informed of University news, publications and events, career opportunities, academic and professional development opportunities and much more.
 Further information is available in the Alumni Privacy Notice.
 You can opt out of receiving communications from the alumni service at any time by contacting the Alumni team.

 Article 6(1)(c), which allows us to process personal data when it is necessary to comply with a legal obligation.
 We are legally required to provide some reports and statistics to external agencies, as well as monitoring compliance with laws relating to immigration (e.g. visas) and equality, among other things.